 8. I'm an Air Force Brat.
 My dad was in the Canadian military and I spent most of my childhood moving across Canada and Europe.
 Then I got sick of moving and went to boarding school (fun fact: boarding school was less strict than living with my parents).

 9. I was a huge theatre nerd in high school.
 Oh, and also in law school.
 Did I mention I'm a law school dropout?
 (Yep: I quit McGill Law in 2004)

 BONUS FACT: I host a podcast!
-It has nothing to do with editing, and everything to do with figuring out what it means not to become a mother.
+It has nothing to do with grant writing (thank F), and everything to do with figuring out what it means not to become a mother.
 It's called Maybe Someday.
 You should listen!
 You'll love it.

 Heck yeah!
 Let’s get you some grant funding.

 I have grant review packages (and deadlines) for standard NIH R01 and CIHR Project Grant applications.
 If you’re working on something else, just let me know.